Kattlover99/sam-track-demo/README.md

 ## :computer:Getting Started
 ### :bookmark_tabs:Requirements

-The [Segment-Anything](https://github.com/facebookresearch/segment-anything) repository has been cloned and renamed as sam, and the [aot-benchmark](https://github.com/yoxu515/aot-benchmark) repository has been cloned and renamed as aot.

-Please check the dependency requirements in [SAM](https://github.com/facebookresearch/segment-anything) and [DeAOT](https://github.com/yoxu515/aot-benchmark).

 The implementation is tested under python 3.9, as well as pytorch 1.10 and torchvision 0.11. **We recommend equivalent or higher pytorch version**.

 Use the `install.sh` to install the necessary libs for SAM-Track